From gold to hard-hit Brazilian real, hedge funds place their bets

 Singer, whose fund invests in gold through options, said he was downbeat on global economic recovery prospects and fears another recession since governments have not enacted pro-growth policies, leaving central banks to run the global economy.

-ION Asset Management made a case for shorting shares in Patrick Drahi’s Altice, which owns Israeli cable operator HOT and is buying Cablevision Systems Corp for $17.7 billion.
+ION Asset Management made a case for shorting shares in Patrick Drahi’s Altice (ATCA.AS), which owns Israeli cable operator HOT and is buying Cablevision Systems Corp CVC.N for $17.7 billion.

 “We think Altice shares are worth half of where they are trading today,” said ION Managing Director Stephen Levey.